kibitzr/kibitzr/docs/transforms.rst

 ==========

 Each Kibitzr transform modifies content and passes it forward.
-Then can be divided into following groups: HTML, plain text, others.
+Then can be divided into following groups: HTML, plain text, JSON.

 HTML
 ----